Many of us will have sent a not so PG photo, whether it be to your boyfriend, girlfriend or just someone you’ve been chatting to online.

 In fact, 4 in 10 of us admit to sending a naked photo of ourselves at least once, so it’s actually pretty common.

 Revenge porn is a form of online harassment whereby people distribute explicit photos or videos without your consent.
-Revenge porn is an offence and it can leave people feeling violated, devastated, humiliated and unsure of who to trust.
+Revenge porn is an offense and it can leave people feeling violated, devastated, humiliated and unsure of who to trust.

 Of course, if this happens to you it will naturally come as a huge shock, so first of all, stop, breathe and don’t freak out.
 Remember – it’s happened to loads of others including countless celebs, so you aren’t alone in this.
 As embarrassed as you might feel right now, it will be okay and we are about to tell you about some things you can do.